MdSadman2004/ai-prompt-collectio/README.md

 # ai-prompt-collectio
-A curated collection of AI prompts organized by use-cas
+A curated collection of AI prompts organized by use case scenarios